 The Hindu religious holiday of Diwali, also called Deepavali or the “Festival of Lights”, is not an official public holiday in Canada.
 But it is nonetheless celebrated by large numbers of people.
-Many of South Asian descent carry on the traditions of their ancestral homeland in their new Canadian home.
+Many of South Asian descent carry on the traditions of their ancestral homelands.

 Diwali is always celebrated between mid-October and mid-November in the western calendar, depending upon the lunar cycle each year.
 During the Festival of Lights, many in Canada light traditional lanterns at night and attend special Hindu services.